greencloudcomputing/docs/docs/guide/what languages can I use with Green Cloud.md

 sidebar_position: 4
 ---

-# What software languages does Green Cloud support?
+# What software languages does GreenCloud support?

-Green Cloud supports the following languages at the time of writing:
+GreenCloud supports the following languages at the time of writing:

 -   🔆 GOLANG → go (1.18)
 -   🔆 PYTHON → py (3.7)